 Governments must comply with regulations for archiving and sharing documents securely.
 A modern ECM enables cost-effective, long-term storage of all types of records, easy tracking of the physical movement of documents and physical records, and compliance with the regulatory requirements to prevent accidental deletion of documents, minimizing risk and enhancing accountability.

 How has ECM Evolved?

 An outdated ECM software can hurt your organization in more ways than you’d think.
 Enterprise content management modernization is the key to creating an agile, sustainable, and future-proof organization.
-Listed here are 10 main reasons to modernize ECM:
+Listed here are 10 main benefits of Enterprise Content Management modernization:

 - Customers expect contextual engagement and superior customer experience